Luis Arraez Player Props: Marlins vs. Red Sox

 Red Sox Pitching Rankings

-- Red Sox pitchers combine to rank 23rd in baseball in home runs surrendered (102 total, 1.3 per game).
+- Red Sox pitchers combine to give up 104 total home runs at a clip of 1.3 per game (to rank 23rd in baseball).

-- Ort (1-1) pitches for the Red Sox to make his second start of the season.
+- The righty's most recent time out came on Saturday against the Chicago White Sox, when he threw 6 2/3 innings, surrendering one earned run while allowing six hits.

-- His most recent time out was in relief on Sunday when the right-hander tossed scoreless two-thirds of an inning against the Chicago White Sox while allowing just one hit.
+- The 24-year-old has put up a 3.27 ERA and 8.5 strikeouts per nine innings across 12 games this season, while allowing a batting average of .247 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.